Alan Emrich: 4X games

 Emrich coined the term "4X" ("eXplore, eXpand, eXploit, eXterminate") in his 1993 review of Master of Orion in Computer Gaming World, describing strategy games that involve exploration, expansion, and exploitation of territory, and extermination of opponents.
 The design of Master of Orion includes several suggestions he and Tom Hughes made.

-Although Emrich did not specifically call it a “4X” game, he did say that it was based on 4 essential X’s, highlighting it as “Quadruple-X”.
+Highlighting it as “Quadruple-X”.
 Emrich wrote, “Quadruple-X - I give MOO a XXXX rating because it features the essential four X’s of any good strategic conquest game: EXplore, EXpand, Exploit and Exterminate.
 In other words, players must rise from humble beginnings, finding their way around the map while building up the largest, most efficient empire possible.
 Naturally, the other players will be trying to do the same, therefore their extermination becomes a paramount concern.
 A classic situation, indeed, and when the various parts are properly designed, other X’s seem to follow.
 Words like EXcite, Experiment and Excuses (to one’s significant others) must be added to a gamer’s X-Rating list.”
-The actual first use of the term “4X” remains unknown.

 Until April 2002, Emrich was a lead designer of Master of Orion 3, which attempted to add a 5th X, eXperience, to the genre.
 Then he left the developer, Quicksilver Software, for reasons neither party explained.